omerozerr/brusselsv2/README.md

 #### As a Developer

 -   Connect your wallet to the platform (this is required to get your builder score from your talent passport)
--   Register and start bidding on projects.
+-   Register and start creating your job offers.

 ### Managing Your Profile